Timothy C. Cox MD

 Dr. Cox was born and raised in the downriver area of metro Detroit.
 He received his bachelor's degree from the University of Michigan.
 As an undergraduate, he spent a fair amount of time in the theater department, going from premed physics labs to movement labs for his acting classes.
 He performed in a dozen plays while in Ann Arbor and his first play as a playwright, "Sideshow," received its initial production at the U of M theater department.

 After graduation, Dr. Cox attended graduate school at Wayne State University while working at the VA Hospital in Allen Park and doing chemical research at BASF-Wyandotte.
 While there, his research group was awarded three patents for new methods of chlorine gas production.
-He then studied medicine at the University of Rome in Italy, working his way through school teaching English as a foreign language.
-During his time abroad, he met his wife, Linda in London.
+He then studied medicine at the University of Rome in Italy and worked his way through school, teaching English as a foreign language.
+During his time abroad, he met his wife, Linda, in London.

 < Back | Printer Friendly Page